- Legend

 For the Offline CA:

 System Operator Root access Access to the server running the Offline CA is limited to RIPE NCC IT staff.
-Since the system does not accept any incoming network traffic this requires that traffic, this requires the IT staff to have access to the server room (see section 5.
-1. 2 Link: #Physicalaccess ) in order to log in.
+Since the system does not accept any incoming network traffic this requires that traffic, this requires the IT staff have to have access to the server room to log in (see Section 5.1.2.).

-CA Operator Has no account on the server, server but will be asked by the Developer Engineer to present their key card and enter their passphrase pass phrase for authentication and authorisation of the operation.
+Has no account on the server but will be asked by the Engineer to present their key card and enter their pass phrase for authentication and authorisation of the operation.

 Engineer